bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 - A bullet represents a task
 - When a task is complete, mark an `X` through the bullet
 - If you cancel a task, strike it out
-- A right arrow `>` over a task means it's been migrated.
+- A right arrow `>` over a bullet means the task has been migrated.
-- A left arrow `<` over a task means it's been rescheduled.
+- A left arrow `<` over a bullet means the task has been rescheduled.
 - An open circle represents an event
 - A dash represents a thought or idea
 - Since I track a lot of birthdays in my bullet journal, I mark those with a star